Giangiui/dagonstar/docs/documentation.md

 `Italian-Writers` is registered in the DagOnService and can be consulted by other workflows.
 To test this, we can run a second workflow with a dependency on the first.

-`WF2-pow.py` take the output number from `WF1-pow.py` as input and raise it to a power.
+`WF2-pow.py` takes the output number from `WF1-pow.py` as input and raises it to a power.

 ```python
 import json